shiauck/CATANA/README.md

 1 of 1 (100.00%)
 ```

-- The format of result GFF3
+- The format of result GFF

 CATANA separates alternative events by three hierarchical
 labels, including gene, mRNA, and exon.
 The details are
 listed in the following as well as the inclusion form part
+inside example/annotation/SE.gff (https://github.com/shiauck/CATANA/blob/master/example/annotation/SE.gff)
-inside example/annotation/SE.gff3 for example:
+for example:

 (1) gene label holds different alternative events happened
     in different or the same genes.
 The event ID is created
     as combination of Ensembl gene ID, alternative event
     type, and ordinal number beginning from zero.
 In this
-    example, in the 9th column a unique "ID" for GFF3 is
+    example, in the 9th column a unique "ID" for GFF is
     created as "gene:ENSMUSG00000005364.SE.0".
 The "name"
     and "gid" labels hold the original Ensembl gene ID.